Handling toxic players

 Impact: ★ ★ ☆ ☆

 What makes a toxic player?

-A toxic or problematic player is someone who regularly disrupts the game flow or atmosphere of a roleplaying session.
-The gamut ranges from someone who ruins a touchingly sad scene by bursting out laughing, to players killing their whole group for the sake of it.
+A toxic or problematic player is someone who regularly disrupts the game’s flow and atmosphere.
+The gamut ranges from someone who ruins a touchingly sad scene by bursting out into laughter to players killing their whole group just for the “fun” of it.
 So, what sets these people apart from others?
-Often they lack empathy for how their actions affect the other players feelings and the general mood at the gaming table.
+Often, they lack empathy for how their actions affect the other players’ feelings and the general mood at the gaming table.

 They usually don’t want to upset anyone on purpose.
-They just don’t get that their way of playing might spoil the fun for the rest of the group.
+They just don’t understand that their way of playing might spoil the fun for the rest of the group.
 And that’s what makes it so tough to get along with them.
-When you confront them with their misbehaviour, they don’t see what they might have done wrong, and will be likely irritated.
+When you confront them with their misbehavior, they don’t view what they did as wrong and will likely become irritated.

 The most annoying things

 Here is a list of the most common things a player can do to irritate the GM or other players:

 - Rude behavior toward the other players (e.g. inappropriate remarks regarding race, gender, religious beliefs, etc.)

 - Sabotaging the plot (kill an important NPC, needlessly splitting up with the group)